If the insurer disputes liability for your claim there is help available.

 - compensation for domestic assistance.

 The process for resolving your dispute depends on the type of matter that is in dispute.

-For most matters (eg where compensation, medical expenses or where liability is disputed) the WCC will appoint an arbitrator.
-Arbitrators are independent legal professionals experienced in the workers compensation system.
+For most matters (e.g. where compensation, medical expenses or liability is disputed) the WCC will appoint an arbitrator.
+Arbitrators are independent decision makers experienced in the workers compensation system and in dispute resolution.

 For more information you can visit the WCC website or call 1300 368 040.